rhk4360/doctor-app/README.md

      roles: [ "readWrite", "dbAdmin" ]
    }
 )
+Alternatively, you're free to configure a custom mongo connection string of your own within the server/config.js file.

 1. Clone this repo using `git clone https://github.com/rhk4360/doctor-app.git`
 2. Move to the appropriate directory: `cd doctor-app`.<br />